 Scholarly Commons Citation

 Solum, Lawrence B., "Originalism and the Natural Born Citizen Clause" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 859.
+859.